IBM/cpdctl/README.md

 Using the CLI, you can manage configuration settings and automate an end-to-end flow that includes training a model, saving it, creating a deployment space, and deploying the model.

+**Note**: in Cloud Pak for Data two types of projects are used: Analytics Projects and Data Quality Projects. **IBM cpdctl** supports only Analytics Projects.

 ## Installation

 **IBM Cloud Pak for Data Command Line Interface** is distributed as a single executable file inside a compressed archive.
 Installation consists in copying the file from the archive to a preferred directory.
 Some platforms may require additional steps.

+When running from within a Watson Studio runtime, select the **Linux x64** platform.

 ### Common for all platforms:
 Download the appropriate archive from [IBM cpdctl repository](https://github.com/IBM/cpdctl/releases/).